Call-for-Code-for-Racial-Justice/Legit-Info/docs/STYLE.md

 > code) as soon as it is discovered.
 Now is better than never."
 > -- <cite>PEP 20</cite>

+> When we write programs that "learn", it turns out that we do and they
+> don't.
+If your computer speaks English, it was probably made in Japan.
+> A year spent in artificial intelligence is enough to make one believe in God.
 > Beware of the Turing tar-pit in which everything is possible but nothing
 > of interest is easy.
 Fools ignore complexity.
 Pragmatists suffer it.
+Some
-Some can avoid it.
+> can avoid it.
 Geniuses remove it.
 > -- <cite>Alan Perlis, "Epigrams in Programming"</cite>

 > Test ruthlessly.
 Write docs for new features.